frederic-perez/AmE-dictionary/data/idioms.md

 __according to Hoyle__ In accord with the prescribed rules or regulations.
 __according to legend__
 __according to plan__ :three: In the way something is supposed to be. _Syn_ as expected _Not everything at the show went according to plan._ _If everything goes according to plan._
+__ace (something)__ To do exceptionally well in something, especially an exam or other high-pressure situation. _I feel like I aced that interview, so I’m pretty sure the job is mine._
 __ace in the hole__ :two::hammer:
 __Achilles’ heel__
 __acid test__ :two: Something that shows the true worth or value of something or someone.